ricket-sjtu/bi476/lab2.md

   - Is the treatment $A$ more effective in lowering the DBP than $B$?
 Use the parametric methods, adjusted by the confounders.
   - Can you analyze the data using the nonparametric methods?
+  - Or permutation-based method?
+Or even bootstrap-based methods?